Ulflander/compendium-js/README.md

 Minimal version targeted size for a stable version is ~100k (minified, it's about 70k as of March 31, 2015).

-Milestones for v1:
+Version 1 milestones:
-✔ Tokenization
+- ✔ Tokenization
-✔ Part-of-Speech tagging
+- ✔ Part-of-Speech tagging
-✔ Inflector (singularization, pluralization)
+- ✔ Inflector (singularization, pluralization)
-✔ Acronyms detection
+- ✔ Acronyms detection
-- Negation detection
+- o Negation detection
-- Tense detection
+- o Tense detection
-- Profiling (sentiment, politeness, type of sentence)
+- o Profiling (sentiment, politeness, type of sentence)
-- Dependency parsing (experimental)
+- o Dependency parsing (experimental)
-- Example/demo page
+- o Example/demo page
-- Date extraction
+- o Date extraction
-- Entities extraction (unsure)
+- o Entities extraction (unsure)
-- Use a trie for lexicon querying on runtime
+- o Use a trie for lexicon querying on runtime

-Milestones for v2:
+Version 2 milestones:
-- Dynamic loading of lexicon, w/ versioning and cache using Application Cache
+- o Dynamic loading of lexicon, w/ versioning and cache using Application Cache
-- Use from a Web Worker (threaded processing)
+- o Use from a Web Worker (threaded processing)

 ### About the Part-of-Speech tagging